Damien Hardwick: Richmond Football Club senior coach (2010–2023)

 In the 2017 season, Hardwick coached Richmond to their eleventh VFL/AFL premiership, defeating the Adelaide Crows by 48 points.
 After becoming the first coach in 37 years to guide to a grand final win in the 2017 AFL Grand Final, Hardwick was chosen as the AFLCA Coach of the Year.
 He joined a very small group to win three AFL premierships with three clubs as player and coach, ending Richmond's 37-year drought in the process.

-In the 2018 season, Hardwick followed up his successful 2017 season by coaching Richmond to their first minor premiership since 1982 and to the finals.
-Richmond were however eliminated by eventual runners-up Collingwood by 39 points in the Preliminary Final.
+In the 2018 season, Hardwick followed his successful 2017 season by coaching Richmond to their first minor premiership since 1982 and to the finals.
+Richmond were, however, eliminated by eventual runners-up Collingwood by 39 points in the Preliminary Final.

-In the 2019 season, Hardwick became a two-time premiership coach, guiding Richmond to their second premiership in three years and twelfth overall with a resounding 89 point win over GWS Giants in the 2019 AFL Grand Final.
+In the 2019 season, Hardwick became a two-time premiership coach, guiding Richmond to their second premiership in three years and twelfth overall, with a resounding 89 point win over GWS Giants in the 2019 AFL Grand Final.
 It was the third-highest margin of victory in a grand final.

 In the 2020 season, which was significantly affected by the COVID-19 pandemic in Australia, Hardwick coached Richmond to their third premiership in four years and became a three-time premiership coach.
-Richmond finished third on the ladder at the end of the home-and-away season (with a record of 12 wins, 4 losses, and 1 draw).
+Richmond finished third on the ladder at the end of the home-and-away season (with a record of 12 wins, four losses, and a draw).
 They lost to the Brisbane Lions (10.9.69 to 8.6.54) in their qualifying final, defeated the St Kilda Saints (12.8.80 to 6.13.49) in their semi-final, and defeated Port Adelaide (6.10.46 to 6.4.40) in their preliminary final.
 They defeated the Geelong Cats by 31 points (12.9.81 to 7.8.50) in the grand final at The Gabba – the first grand final to be played outside Victoria and the first night-time grand final.
 Hardwick was heavily featured in the Prime Video web-series Making Their Mark which documented the 2020 AFL season.

-Despite aiming to become the seventh team to win three consecutive premierships, the 2021 season was not a successful year for Hardwick, as the Tigers finished the season with just 9 wins from 22 games.
-With a combination of multiple injured players and a lack of consistent form, Richmond finished 12th on the premiership ladder, their worst ladder position since 2016 and failed to make finals for the first time in five years.
+Despite aiming to become the seventh team to win three consecutive premierships, the 2021 season was not a successful year for Hardwick, and the Tigers finished the season with just nine wins from 22 games.
+With a combination of many injured players and a lack of consistent form, Richmond finished 12th on the ladder, their worst ladder position since 2016, and failed to make finals for the first time in five years.